Strengthen your marriage and your communication - Build each other up

 Step 2: Read the Reflection, pausing where needed to consider something that speaks to you.

 Step 3: Understand and apply this week’s Practice.
-Print or save it to keep it handy.

 Step 4: Pray each day this week for the grace to build a stronger, Christ-centered marriage.